holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_lasers/lesson_plan.md

     - Q: How is this different from programming computers?
     - Q: Why are we using a restricted set of words?
 - Conditionals
+    - Q: What would happen if a guard came in?
     - Q: Who remembers words like "if", "else", "repeat" from last year
         - Q: What do they mean?
     - Q: Why didn't we have to use them here?